MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/install-and-run-idfix.md

 ms.custom: Adm_O365
 search.appverid: MOE150
 ms.assetid: f4bd2439-3e41-4169-99f6-3fabdfa326ac
-description: " How to install and run the Office 365 IdFix  tool, which helps clean up your directory before you synchronize it to Office 365."
+description: "How to install and run the Office 365 IdFix  tool to help clean up your active directory before you synchronize it to Office 365."
 ---

 # Install and run the Office 365 IdFix tool